rinusser/chASM/README.md

 # Tests

 The chasm.php file can show whether the extension is loaded and which module version (C bootstrap or final NASM) is active.
+There are also .phpt test cases to verify the module's features automatically.

 The installation instructions (INSTALL.md) show how to validate the setup.

-Currently there's only one .phpt module testcase that checks whether the extension has been loaded.

 # Legal